Bake or Break

 This recipe for lemon curd can be made either on the stovetop or in the microwave.
 Either way, the mixing portion is the same, so just choose whichever method you prefer.

-Begin mixing.
-With an electric mixer on medium speed, beat the butter and sugar until the mixture is fluffy and lightened in color.
-Add the eggs one at a time, mixing well after adding each one.
+• Beat the butter, sugar, and eggs.
+With an electric mixer on medium speed, beat butter and sugar until it’s fluffy and lighter in color.
+Next, add the eggs one at a time, mixing well after adding each one.

 Keep in mind that all microwaves are different, so it may take more or less time to get the curd to the right consistency.